Joe Kernan (politician): Early career

 Kernan served as a business manager and executive at several companies.
 In 1975, after having completed his Naval service, Kernan worked for Procter & Gamble in Cincinnati, supervising the manufacturing of Camay, Safeguard, and Zest products.
 He then returned to South Bend, where he worked for South Bend Community Schools and later for the Schwarz Paper Company.

 Kernan began his career in government by working for a month in the office of South Bend controller Peter Mullen for a month in 1976 on a special project related to license research.

 South Bend Controller

 Kernan served South Bend controller from 1980 to 1984.
 He was appointed to the position by mayor Roger Parent quickly after Parent took office on January 1, 1980.
 Kernan had been recommended to Parent by Peter Mullen, who held the position before Kernan.

 As controller, Kernan served as an ex officio member of the Board of Public Works, and the water and sewage boards.

-Kernan was tasked with overseeing the drafting of the city's $40 million annual budget.
+He was also tasked with overseeing the drafting of the city's $40 million annual budget.
 While in this office, cuts were made in regards to the number of the police and firemen, which he later stated were necessary due to the budget squeeze caused by a state tax freeze and cuts in federal aid.
 When Kernan left the post, Mayor Parent praised Kernan's work on the budget, claiming that Kernan took the job at the city's worst financial time and that, "just putting a budget together and making it work is an accomplishment, and Joe did a good job".

-Kernan negotiated contracts for city employees, including contracts for the police and fire department workforces.
-He also negotiated contracts with Teamsters.
+As controller, he negotiated contracts for city employees.
+This included contracts for the police and fire department workforces, as well as contracts with Teamsters.

-Kernan left the office on February 17, 1984 in favor of private sector employment, announcing on his last day in office that he would be working as a vice president for the McWilliams Corporation.
+Kernan left the office on February 17, 1984, in order to enter the private sector for employment, announcing on his last day in office that he would be working as a vice president for the McWilliams Corporation.
 He was succeeded in office by Michael Vance.

-Following his tenure as South Bend Controller, Kernan returned to the private business sector, serving as vice president and treasurer of MacWilliams Corp until he ran for mayor in 1987.
+Following his tenure as South Bend Controller, Kernan held his jobs as vice president and treasurer of MacWilliams Corp until he ran for mayor in 1987.